Contents hide

 Semicolons are used to join independent clauses in a complex list, where commas are already used within the items.

-Example: For dinner, she ordered pasta with tomato sauce, which was her favorite; salad with balsamic vinaigrette, which was his favorite; and pizza with extra cheese, which was their favorite.
+Example: For dinner, she ordered pasta with tomato sauce, which was her favourite; salad with balsamic vinaigrette, which was his favourite; and pizza with extra cheese, which was their favourite.

 Clarifying Complex Sentence Structures: